 Sewn on a single flat support, without endbands.
 Covered in a hybrid British-Indian binding in full red goatskin leather over pasteboards, without a flap (type III per Déroche), squares at the edges and defined joints.Sewn on a single flat support, without endbands.
 Covered in a hybrid British-Indian binding in full red goatskin leather over pasteboards, without a flap (type III per Déroche), squares at the edges and defined joints.
 Risālah Ṣaydiyah written in Persian on an octagonal paper label adhered to the spine.

 Boards ruled along the perimeters in yellow with a double line and with a single line for the inner margins.

 Provenance and Acquisition

-From the collection of Colonel George William Hamilton (1807-1868) who served in India from 1823 to 1867 latterly as Commissioner in Delhi.
-He acquired over a thousand Indian and Persian manuscripts of which 352 were selected after his death for the British Museum.
-The remainder were purchased in 1868 by Alexander Lindsay, 25th Earl of Crawford.
+Subsequently acquired by Colonel George William Hamilton (1807-1868) who served in India from 1823 to 1867, latterly as Commissioner in Delhi.
+He acquired over a thousand Indian and Persian manuscripts from that after his death the British Museum selected 352 now held in the British Library.

-Bibliographical description based on an index created by Reza Navabpour circa 1993.
-Identification of provenance based on manuscript catalogue by Michael Kerney, circa 1890s and his Bibliotheca Lindesiana, Hand-list of Oriental Manuscripts: Arabic, Persian, Turkish, 1898.
+Bibliographical description based on an index created by Reza Navabpour circa 1993, derived from a manuscript catalogue by Michael Kerney, circa 1890s and his Bibliotheca Lindesiana, Hand-list of Oriental Manuscripts: Arabic, Persian, Turkish, 1898.